 Ultra-Processed Foods and Obesity

-A recent study by researchers at the National Institutes of Health found that that eating all that processed foods found that all that processed food that makes up most of the American diet has playing a huge part in the our collective growing waistlines.
+A recent study by researchers at the National Institutes of Health found that eating all that processed foods found that all that processed food that makes up most of the American diet has played a huge part in our collective growing waistlines.

 Click the link above to see the actual report, or read the excellent article about it on npr.org: It’s Not Just Salt, Sugar, Fat: Study Finds Ultra-Processed Foods Drive Weight Gain